 10 Ways to Let your Voice Shine in your Writing

-1. Write what You Believe
+1. Write what We Believe

 2. Write from the Heart